Select the date and time that best suit your needs. Want a walk ASAP? We’ve got you covered.

 Wag! is the nation's fastest-growing network of pre-screened and insured pet sitters and dog walkers.
 In less than 15 minutes you can book a nearby dog sitter, daycare provider, or dog walker, who'll take complete care of your loved one - at their place or yours.

-I have loved dogs since I was a child and get along with them better than most people.
-I have had at least one dog (if not more) for as long as I can remember.
-Simply being around them makes me happy.
-I have done pet sitting and dog walking for years in my hometown.
-I just recently moved to Atlanta in Aug of 2018.
-Wag seems like the perfect way to explore the area, make some new furry friends, and earn extra cash at the same time.
+I have loved animals since I was a child and get along with them better than most people.
+I have had at least one fur baby (if not more) for as long as I can remember.
+I have done pet sitting and dog walking of all kinds for the last eight years and have experience with all breeds and personalities.
+I am a firm believer that every dog is a good dog.
+It is just a matter of figuring out their personality and what makes them comfortable/happy.
+I'd love a chance to make some new furry friends!

 Can run with dogs, Oral medicine administration, High energy dogs, Dogs who pull